qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/development/index.rst

 QGIS Development
 ================

-Welcome to the Quantum GIS Development pages
+Welcome to the QGIS Development pages